ome/ome-files-cpp/docs/sphinx/tutorial.rst

    :start-after: reorder-example-start
    :end-before: reorder-example-end

-In place conversion is not yet supported.
+In-place conversion is not yet supported.

 In practice, it is unlikely that you will need to create any :cpp:class:`PixelBuffer` objects directly.
 The